EndPointCorp/end-point-blog/2016/02/09/bonked-by-basicauth-because-bcrypt.html.md

 85.236.207.120 - greg [19/Jan/2016:12:23:22 -0500] "GET /mediawiki/resources/assets/poweredby_mediawiki_88x31.png HTTP/1.1" 200 3525 "https://wiki.endpoint.com/wiki/Main_Page" "Mozilla/5.0 Firefox/43.0"
 ```

 Still nothing out of the ordinary.
 What to do next?
 When all else fails, go to the system calls.
-It's about as close to bare metal as you can easily get on a Linux system.
+It’s about as close to bare metal as you can easily get on a Linux system.
 In this case, I decided to run
 [strace](https://en.wikipedia.org/wiki/Strace) on the Apache
 [daemon](https://en.wikipedia.org/wiki/Daemon_%28computing%29) to see exactly where the time was being spent.
 As expected, there were a large handful of httpd processes already
 spawned and waiting for a connection.
 While there was no way to know which one would field my requests, some shell-fu allowed me